Florence police helping prevent human trafficking by informing the public on warning signs

 "I would rather somebody call us and us check on it than us to let something go by and a family member gets lost or taken," said Sgt.
 Cobb.

 When someone may be in danger, Sgt.
-Cobb says it's better to be safe than sorry.
+Cobb said it's better to be safe than sorry.

 If you suspect someone may be a victim of human trafficking, you're asked to call 911 for emergencies or the Florence Police Department at (256) 760-6500.
 You can also connect with them on Facebook.
 There is also a 24-hour human trafficking tip line at (888) 373-7888.